mau-network/mau/README.md

 - It saves disk space which is better for limited resources machines such as IOT devices.
 - Takes less processing power to deal with the binary format as it doesn't need decoding like ASCII armored. so it'll be better when dealing with thousands of key files.

-## Why are friends keys encrypted?
+## Why are friends' keys encrypted?

 To make sure the friend public key is added by the account instead of a malicious program.
-If the public key is written in plain format it means adding a friend is not an authenticated operation any program can do it without the user permission
+If the public key is written in a plain format it means adding a friend is not an authenticated operation any program can do it without the user's permission